Skully (game): End of game sequence

 Once a player becomes a killer, further flicks of the bottle cap can be used to knock another competitor's bottle cap outside the six-foot square.
-If successful in this, the player knocked outside the square is "killed," i.e., removed from the game.
+If successful in this, the player knocked outside the square is "killed" (in other words, removed from the game).
 In other common variations of the game, the killer needs to strike a non-killer's cap three times in succession in order to "kill" that player, or another killer's cap only once.
 In some variations, a non-killer can become a killer by striking the killer's cap (hit-a-killer, be-a-killer); additionally, a killer's turn may either end or continue when he "kills" another player, based upon local convention.
 Also, some variations allow the killer to "walk the lines", the killer will pick up their cap and walk or jump along the lines of the board to get close to another player's cap and shoot from the closest point on the line.
 Some variations require the new killer to "get out of "town" (the skelly board) to the "killer line" drawn some distance away from the main skelly board.
 At that point, the killer flicks his top back to the skelly board at which point the killer rules are negotiated by yelling them out, the player saying them first wins: For instance "No hit a killer-be a killer", "three baby taps" or "three blasts", "all boxes are mine", etc. which will govern how powerful the killer will be.
-Some aggressive players would typically "kill" other player's caps by not just flicking but kicking their own cap into opposing players cap's, called booting, and sending it way out of the board, sometimes damaging or losing the cap, adding further insult to the loss.
+Some aggressive players would typically "kill" other player's caps by not just flicking but kicking their own cap into opposing players' caps, called booting, and sending it way out of the board, sometimes damaging or losing the cap, adding further insult to the loss.

 The last player on the field wins.

 History

 The game was one of the most popular street games in New York City and the surrounding areas from the 1950s through the 1980s, but is less popular today.
 The remnants of spray-painted skully boards may be found on some streets and school yards.
-At Bronx House Emanuel Summer Camp an over-sized skully board was painted on the basketball court and the game was played with shuffleboard equipment.
+At Bronx House Emanuel Summer Camp, an over-sized skully board was painted on the basketball court and the game was played with shuffleboard equipment.

 It is said that the game has existed as long as the crown-rimmed bottle cap, which was invented in 1892.
-Reference to the game has been made in the New York Times in August 1920, and again in July 1950.
+Reference to the game has been made in The New York Times in August 1920, and again in July 1950.
 In his autobiography, Isaac Asimov recalled playing the game in the 1920s.